bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% endsi_step %}

-{% si_step Mount the motors %}
-Mount the motors by screwing in three screws for each motor from below.

-{% tutorialVideo /videos/twisting gif.gif %}

-{% endsi_step %}

 {% si_step mount the motors %}
 Push the four motors into the motor mounts.
 You will need some force to